 - Owner is responsible for all cleanup of animal feces.

 - Service animals that disrupt the learning environment and the ability of others to learn may be excluded from campus.

 - Service animals that are ill, unclean, noisy, or bedraggled will not be allowed on campus.

 - Service animals that show unprovoked aggressive tendencies or are deemed potentially dangerous will not be allowed on campus.

 - Service animals are not permitted to be in the following areas: mechanical rooms/custodial closets, any room where protective gear is worn, or any room that poses a potential danger to the animal.

-- Owners will be financially responsible for any damage or cleaning costs resulting from the animal being brought on to campus.
+- Owner will be financially responsible for any damage or cleaning costs resulting from the animal being brought on to campus.
 Animals that cause damage may be excluded from the campus.

-If individuals choose to bring a service animal to campus grounds for outdoor activities, courtesy and respect must be extended by and to colleagues, students and visitors in the area.
-Owners will be required to keep service animals on a leash and should always consider safety, health and the possible fears others may have in the presence of animals.
+Individuals who bring a service animal to campus must extend courtesy and respect to colleagues, students, and visitors in the area.
+Owners are required to keep service animals on a leash and should consider safety, health, and the possible fears others may have in the presence of animals.